caeserlondon/caeserlondon/README.md

 #### Personal Profile

-I am an ambitious and dedicated Full-Stack junior web developer and graphic designer with a bachelor’s degree in architectural engineering and interior design with a passion for designing, debugging and building dynamic interactive websites.
-I graduated from the Makers Academy, an immersive full-stack software development BootCamp, where I strengthened my coding knowledge.
-I’m friendly, confident and always working on improving my skills and learning new technologies.
+I am a Junior Full Stack Web Developer with a passion for developing apps and websites that focus on mobile-first design.
+I graduated from Makers Academy, an immersive 16-weeks full-stack software development BootCamp, where I strengthened my coding knowledge.
+I’m friendly, confident, always working on improving my skills and learning new technologies.
+I have a passion for designing, debugging and building dynamic interactive websites.
+Strengths in creativity, teamwork and building projects from ideation to execution.
+I speak four languages:
+English, Russian, Ukrainian and Arabic

 #### Education